GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-expose-admin-data.md

 # Schema Expose Admin Data

-Add "admin" fields to the GraphQL schema, which may expose private data.
+Expose "admin" elements in the GraphQL schema, which may expose private data.

-The GraphQL schema must strike a balance between public and private fields, as to avoid exposing private information in a public API.
+The GraphQL schema must strike a balance between public and private fields and input fields, as to avoid exposing private information in a public API.

 For instance, to access post data, we have field: